maanyos/CV-YOLOv8-/README.md

 ### Error detection with smart glasses for pilots
-Not much documentation as I was the only person
+Not much documentation as I was the only person working on this project
-Dataset consists 210 images of our replica cockpit panel, including positive and negative samples
+Dataset consists 210 images of our replica cockpit panel, including positive and negative samples:
+~150 train (70%), ~40 validate (20%), ~20 test (10%)
-Taking image and labelling image work was distributed between 3 group members
+Taking images and labelling images effort was distributed between 3 group members
 Link to dataset: https://universe.roboflow.com/eg3301r/switch-states
-Dataset split: ~150 train (70%), ~40 validate (20%), ~20 test (10%)